sahtepetrucci/php-responsive-css-sprites/README.md

 In order this to work, you'll need to provide a collection of objects including id and *icon* fields.
 ***

-> :info: The downscaling (retina) part is not implemented yet.
+> :warning: The downscaling (retina) part is not implemented yet.

 > :warning: **The package is not tested in production**.

 ## Usage